Bricktech2000/Notes/notes/learning.md

 when [[learning]] through a biological [[brain]], other factors are worth considering:

-- for humans to learn efficiently, they must practice **deliberately**; this is often referred to as _active learning_, and can be achieved through [[active recall]]. they must practice in that uncomfortable zone the skills they haven't quite learned yet, which requires a lot of effort. a teacher can be very valuable for [[learning]] as they can point out weeknesses go consistently keep a student at the limit of their abilities
+- for humans to learn efficiently, they must practice **deliberately**; this is often referred to as _active learning_, and can be achieved through [[active recall]]. they must practice in that uncomfortable zone the skills they haven't quite learned yet, which requires a lot of effort. a teacher can be very valuable for [[learning]] as they can point out weeknesses to consistently keep a student at the limit of their abilities
 - there is evidence that [[memory]] consolidation is highly dependent on getting a proper amount of [[sleep#rem sleep]] &mdash; <https://youtu.be/IlU-zDU6aQ0?t=2219>. this is why it is important to get enough [[sleep]] after [[learning]] new [[fact]]s or [[concept]]s
-- [[learning]] can be seen as a [[habit]], in which case it is highly dependent on environmental [[cue]]s
+- [[learning]] can be seen as a [[habit]], in which case it is highly dependent on environmental [[cue]]s. see [[habit#formation]]